-The PC is a 14-bit register that always contains the address of the currently executing instruction.
-The output of the PC is fed into a 14-bit incrementer, which adds 1 to the current PC value.
+The program counter (PC) is a 14-bit register which always contains the address of the currently executing instruction.
+The output of the PC is fed into a 14-bit incrementer which adds 1 to the current PC value.
 The output of the incrementer can be selected by the next address multiplexer to fetch the next sequential instruction.